finance-code-regulation/S7/README.md

 | 4    | Customer Instructions, Transactions, and Agreements   | 14  | 11% |
 | **Total**   |  |  **125** | **100%** |

-This course has been designed using the following 12 Modules, and sections which include practice Q&A for each part.</br>
+This course has been designed using the following 12 Modules, and sections which include practice Q&A for each part.
+Each Module and Section are followed by practice questions, and we'll be closing out with full-blown exams.
+As individuals, we understand different people have specific needs and we can also accomodate individual sessions focusing and targeting on "problem areas" to help better position our students to pass the exams. </br>

 **I. Introduction to Securities Industry and Regulations**</br>
 &nbsp; A. &nbsp; &nbsp; Overview of the Securities Industry.</br>